Java Code Conventions¶

 (ConstantName)

-No prefixes
+No prefixes¶

 Be aware that names are not to be prefixed by the type of entity they are.

-• Exception: If you work in KeY projects related to eclipse Eclipse, interface names may begin with capital I as this is common practice for Eclipse projects.
+if need be. - Exception: If you work in KeY projects related to eclipse Eclipse, interface names may begin with capital I as this is common practice for Eclipse projects.

-• One declaration per line is recommended since it encourages commenting.
+- One declaration per line is recommended since it encourages commenting.

-• Put declarations only at the beginning of blocks.
-Don't wait to declare variables until their first use.
-(The one exception to the rule is indexes of for loops.)
+variables until their first use.
+(The one exception to the rule is indexes of

-• In a class declaration keep the following order of declarations:
+loops.) - In a class declaration keep the following order of declarations:

-• Then the public instance (non-static) fields, then the protected and then the private.
+fields, then the protected and then the private. - Then the public instance (non-static) fields, then the protected and then the private.

-• Constructors
+- Constructors

-• Methods
+- Methods

 (DeclarationOrder), (MultipleVariableDeclarations)

-• Avoid long methods with more than 60 lines of code.
+inside expressions, only as individual statements. - Avoid long methods with more than 60 lines of code.

 (MethodLength), (NoIncrementInExpr)